 - To increase the accountability and responsiveness of government officials in the Ukrainian Parliament and executive branch

-USAID supports Ukraine in its continuing effort to consolidate democratic institutions and practices through more open elections and political processes.
-USAID is helping strengthen representative political parties and improve legislative policy development and civic monitoring of political processes.
-USAID assistance encourages active, informed citizen participation in the political process and more responsive politicians.
-USAID provided over $11 million in non-partisan assistance to help ensure that the May 2014 presidential election was fair, transparent and peaceful.
+USAID supports Ukraine’s continuing consolidation of democratic institutions and practices, including more open elections and political processes.
+USAID strengthens representative political parties and improves civic monitoring of political processes.
+USAID assistance encourages active, informed citizen participation in political processes and responsiveness among politicians.
+USAID’s non-partisan assistance helped ensure that the 2015 local elections were fair, transparent, and peaceful.

 Political Process and Electoral Reform Programs

-USAID programs promote political processes that lead to more representative and accountable governance.
-These includes training for political party activists and locally elected officials to improve communication with civic groups and citizens and development of NGO-led advocacy campaigns on electoral and political process issues.
-USAID continues its support to various stakeholders in pushing forward electoral legislation reform and monitoring its implementation, while also strengthening the capacity of the Central Election Commission (CEC) to train election officials.
-For the 2014 early presidential and parliamentary elections, USAID assistance helped the CEC to ensure that commissioners at the territorial/district and precinct level served professionally and were well-informed of their duties and responsibilities.
+USAID programs promote political processes that lead to more representative and accountable governance by training political party activists and locally elected officials, facilitating public fora, improving communication between civic groups and citizens, and organizing NGO-led advocacy campaigns on electoral and political process issues.
+Regional exchanges for locally elected officials across Ukraine showcase best practices for good governance, building sustainable linkages and breaking down stereotypes betwwen Eastern and Western Ukraine.
+USAID supports stakeholders pushing forward electoral reform legislation and strengthens the capacity of the Central Election Commission (CEC) to train election officials.
+For the 2014 early presidential and parliamentary elections, USAID assistance helped the CEC to ensure that commissioners at the territorial/district and precinct levels acted professionally and understood their responsibilities.

 USAID programs monitor and report on the quality and competitiveness of key Ukrainian elections.
-They provide support for nationwide domestic long- and short-term observation teams and the conduct of critical parallel vote tabulations on election day.
+They provide support for nationwide domestic long- and short-term observation teams and oversee parallel vote tabulations on election day.
 International experts provide assessments of the electoral environment and observe the conduct of elections, encouraging compliance with international standards and best practices.
-In the periods between elections, USAID’s local partners advocate for electoral reform, oversee its implementation and monitor the work of elected officials in order to increase their accountability.
+In periods between elections, USAID’s local partners advocate for electoral reform, oversee its implementation, and monitor the work of elected officials to increase accountability.